 1.3.3.2.
 Approval Criteria.
-In order to support and legitimize potential follow-on Operational Capability Requirements development activities (JCIDS or not), the CBA Study Plan needs to address the following issues:
+To support and legitimize potential follow-on Operational Capability Requirements development activities, the CBA Study Plan needs to address the following issues:

-- Study Sponsor/Lead must be certified to RMCT Level B or better. - CBA/study planning was completed and involved direct assistance from AF/A5DY-OAS. - Format and Content of the CBA Study Plan is consistent with this Guidebook, Section 2. - Problem statement, purpose, scope and schedule are clear and appropriate and defined. - Timeframe and Operational Context to be used are clear and appropriate. - Security classification level and clearance levels necessary for the study. - Team Members and Stakeholders represent the correct set of skills for the study. - AF/A5DY-OAS POC and AF/A5/7 SME are identified for direct participation/support to the Study Team.
+- Study Sponsor/Lead must be certified to RMCT Level B or better. - CBA/study planning was completed and involved direct assistance from AF/A5DY-OAS. - Format and Content of the CBA Study Plan is consistent with this Guidebook, Section 2. - Problem statement, purpose, scope, and schedule are clear, appropriate, and defined. - Timeframe and Operational Context to be used are clear and appropriate. - Security classification level and clearance levels necessary for the study. - Team Members and Stakeholders represent the correct set of skills for the study.

+AF/A5DY-OAS POC and AF/A5/7 SME are identified for direct participation/support to the Study Team.

 1.3.4.
 Completion/Exit Criteria for the CBA Study Plan.
-A Study Plan approved by the appropriate AF/A5/7 authority (or higher) completes the CBA Study Plan development step.
-Approval of the Study Plan is documented in writing via a CDGM.
+A Study Plan approved by the RDA completes the CBA Study Plan development step.
+Approval of the Study Plan is documented in a CDGM.